 Responsibilities: Trapping, banding and resighting adult Piping Plovers, nest searching and monitoring, invertebrate collection and identification, capturing, banding and resighting Piping Plover chicks, daily trailering of UTVs, daily driving of 4x4 vehicles on the beach, riding in boats, working closely with land management agencies and the Fish and Wildlife Service, data organization and management.

-Qualifications: Bachelor’s degree in Wildlife Science, Biology, Environmental Science, or a related field.
-Prior experience as a field technician or research assistant and experience with trailering, driving 4x4 vehicles and ATVS in sand, avian capture methods and handling techniques, color band resighting, bird banding are preferred, but training will be provided.
-Preference for candidates with the ability to identify shorebirds in a variety of plumages.
-Candidates must be able to work was part of team and independently, and keep a positive attitude through long field days (up to 12 hours/day and 6 days/week) in a variety of field conditions.
+Bachelor’s degree in Wildlife Science, Biology, Environmental Science, or a related field.
+Prior experience as a field technician or research assistant and experience with trailering, driving 4x4 vehicles in sand, avian capture methods and handling techniques, color band resighting, and bird banding are preferred, but training will be provided.
+Candidates must be able to work as part of team and independently, and keep a positive attitude through long field days (up to 12 hours/day and 6 days/week) in a variety of field conditions.
 Candidates should be in good physical condition, as the job requires walking 5–10 miles in sand while carrying a spotting scope and other research equipment on a daily basis.

-Please send resume, college transcripts, and contact information for three references (in ONE document, formatted as LastName_FirstName_2016) to the Long Island Plover Team at firstname.lastname@example.org.
-The positions will remain open until filled.
+Please send cover letter, resume, and contact information for three references (in ONE pdf document, formatted as LastName_FirstName_2018) to Samantha Robinson at email@example.com.
+Positions will remain open until filled.